Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 View this post on Instagram

-Kobe Bryant’s basketball skills were on show for his entire career at the Los Angeles Lakers.
+Kobe Bryant’s basketball skills were on display for his entire career with the Los Angeles Lakers.

 Whether you enjoyed his turnaround shots or his highly effective defense skills, one thing is for sure: he got into an incredible physical shape through a mix of constant weight lifting and track work.